XDTX75694/Active-Directory-Home-Lab-/00-README.md

  ► Deployed Sysmon and Splunk Forwarders for log collection

- ► Built Splunk dashboards to detect suspicious activity
+ ► Used Splunk dashboards to detect suspicious activity

  ► Simulated brute-force attack using Kali Linux

- ► Hardened environment with Firewall rules and Group Policy
  ##

 ## Tools Used